 Natural gas generators are an increasingly popular replacement for traditional gasoline generators; some consumers prefer the reliability of the natural gas generator because it can be connected to your utility pipeline.

-However, natural gas, a cleaner alternative to gasoline, is expected to skyrocket in price this fall and winter season due to worldwide shortages.
+However, natural gas, a cleaner alternative to gasoline, is expected to skyrocket in price this fall and winter seasons due to worldwide shortages.
 In addition, the generators can become highly unstable and explosive if a pipeline bursts.
 If the natural gas supply is interrupted, so is your access to power.

 Home Battery Storage for Texas Power Outages